Bharath-J/Microarray-Analysis/README.md

 In a microarray experiment the variables measured are usually called "probes", "genes" or "features", and each measured value is often called an "expression" value.

-In a microarray experiment the variables measured are usually called "probes", "genes" or "features", and each measured value is often called an "expression" value.